Erodynamics/sdvx-charts/ISSUE_TEMPLATE.md

 Describe the Problem

-Which measure did you encounter this problet at (If Applicable)?
+Which measure did you encounter this problem at (If Applicable)?

 Any Comments?